wormholer/KAP-manual/en/model/computed_column.en.md

 + **Data Type**：The data type of the created column.

-After successfully submiting & saving the computed column, you will see the new column `total_amount` appearing in the table:
+After successfully submitting and saving the computed column, you will see the new column `total_amount` appearing in the table:

 ![](images/computed_column_en.4.png)